askimed/nf-test/docs/docs/getting-started.md

     }
     process {
         """
-        // Use transcriptome.fa as a first input paramter for our process input[0] = file("${projectDir}/test_data/transcriptome.fa")
+        // Use transcriptome.fa as a first input parameter for our process input[0] = file("${projectDir}/test_data/transcriptome.fa")
         """
     }